Force over Distance: Chapter 28

 “Yeah,” Young muttered.
 “He does that.”

-“He and Rush worked together on another project before he was offered the command that you turned down,” O’Neill said.
-“It was focused on investigating the scientific basis of ascension, and it was closely related to Icarus.”
+“He and Rush worked together on another project before he was offered the command you turned down,” O’Neill said.
+“It was focused on investigating the scientific basis of ascension.”

 They regarded each other in silence.